 In addition to integrating with more than 600 apps, QuickBooks includes built-in integrations like Intuit Online Payroll to manage and pay employees, Intuit Merchant Services to accept online credit card payments, and Bill.com so that you can make online bill payments.
 On top of these, you can add apps to manage your ecommerce business (Shopify and Square).

 Check out the Intuit Apps Center to see the full list of apps available.

 When it comes to integrating with other software, Quicken is extremely limited.
 Quicken integrates with PayPal for accepting online credit card payments from customers, Dropbox to store important documents (such as rental agreements and contracts), and Zillow Zestimate, which is a tool that you can use to calculate the value of your home.
 Similar to QuickBooks Online, it has a built-in bill payment tool that allows you to pay your bills online.
 Check out the Service Center for more information.

 Both Quicken and QuickBooks Online allow you to access your data on the go with their mobile app.
 The app for both products is available for both iOS and Android devices.
 Read on to learn what you can do with each mobile app.

 QuickBooks Online Mobile App

 Similar to Quicken, you can do just about everything that you can on a desktop computer with the QuickBooks Online mobile app.
-Here is a list of just a few of many tasks that you can complete:
+This includes adding new customers and vendors, creating invoices, and entering bills.

 - Add new customers and vendors